sirojkhuja/private-tts/README.md

 ### How to run

+In order to run the following commands, your OS should have `docker` and `make`

 1. Run setup script for docker to run the container and install all required packages

 ```bash